xdv-staging/ripple-lib/docs/index.md

 Type | Description
 ---- | -----------
 [payment](#payment) | A `payment` transaction represents a transfer of value from one account to another.
-Depending on the [path](https://ripple.com/build/paths/) taken, additional exchanges of value may occur atomically to facilitate the payment.
+Depending on the [path](https://divvy.com/build/paths/) taken, additional exchanges of value may occur atomically to facilitate the payment.
 [order](#order) | An `order` transaction creates a limit order.
-It defines an intent to exchange currencies, and creates an order in the XRP Ledger's order book if not completely fulfilled when placed.
+It defines an intent to exchange currencies, and creates an order in the XDV Ledger's order book if not completely fulfilled when placed.
 Orders can be partially fulfilled.
-[orderCancellation](#order-cancellation) | An `orderCancellation` transaction cancels an order in the XRP Ledger's order book.
+[orderCancellation](#order-cancellation) | An `orderCancellation` transaction cancels an order in the XDV Ledger's order book.
 [trustline](#trustline) | A `trustline` transactions creates or modifies a trust line between two accounts.
-[settings](#settings) | A `settings` transaction modifies the settings of an account in the XRP Ledger.
+[settings](#settings) | A `settings` transaction modifies the settings of an account in the XDV Ledger.
-[escrowCreation](#escrow-creation) | An `escrowCreation` transaction creates an escrow on the ledger, which locks XRP until a cryptographic condition is met or it expires.
-It is like an escrow service where the XRP Ledger acts as the escrow agent.
+[escrowCreation](#escrow-creation) | An `escrowCreation` transaction creates an escrow on the ledger, which locks XDV until a cryptographic condition is met or it expires.
+It is like an escrow service where the XDV Ledger acts as the escrow agent.
 [escrowCancellation](#escrow-cancellation) | An `escrowCancellation` transaction unlocks the funds in an escrow and sends them back to the creator of the escrow, but it will only work after the escrow expires.
 [escrowExecution](#escrow-execution) | An `escrowExecution` transaction unlocks the funds in an escrow and sends them to the destination of the escrow, but it will only work if the cryptographic condition is provided.
 [checkCreate](#check-create) | A `checkCreate` transaction creates a check on the ledger, which is a deferred payment that can be cashed by its intended destination.